 - The WMO and IOC Secretariats

-The World Meteorological Organization (WMO) and the Intergovernmental Oceanographic Commission (IOC) of UNESCO recognize that satellite data telecommunication systems are important components for the implementation and sustainability of global met-ocean observing networks.
-WMO and IOC endorse the JTA as a mechanism to cost-effectively address the requirements of WMO and IOC Programmes and Co-sponsored Programmes, in particular in terms of satellite data telecommunication and related data processing, quality control, data encoding according to international standards, and data distribution to their end users.
+The World Meteorological Organization (WMO) and the Intergovernmental Oceanographic Commission (IOC) of UNESCO recognize that satellite data telecommunication systems are important components for the implementation and sustainability of global environmental observing networks operated by the Members/Member States of the two Organizations in remote areas, including the global ocean.
+WMO and IOC endorse the JTA as one mechanism to address the requirements of WMO and IOC Programmes and Co-sponsored Programmes, in particular in terms of satellite data collection and related data processing, quality control, data encoding according to international standards, and data distribution to their end users.

 - CLS Argos interface

-CLS is the designated agent of CNES to operate the ARGOS system ground segment and to promote the use of it.
+CLS is the designated agent of the French space agency CNES to operate the ARGOS system ground segment and to promote the use of it.
 Those Argos basic services are provided at cost to the users under the oversight of the Argos Operation Committee (CNES, NOAA, EUMETSAT).